 3.1 Environmental dimension

 Life cycle concept implementation, green product design, green packaging, green distribution and warehousing and conservation of natural resources are the factors considered under the environment dimension.
 Literature has explained the need for eco-friendly processes, technologies, products, energy efficient systems and conservation techniques.
 Handfield et al. (2002) have argued that product recalls due to environmental concerns may have an impact upon the financial health of organizations.
+Aronsson and Huge Brodin (2006) have argued that structural changes in logistics systems can impact environmental sustainability.

 The importance of appropriate packaging has been raised by Rokka and Uusitalo (2008), who have argued that in recent time’s customers have shown a preference for green packaged products due to increased environmental awareness and ethics.
 Halldorsson and Kovacs (2010) have shifted the focus from packaging to the need for energy-efficient logistics and for reduction of the global carbon footprint.
 Kuik et al. (2011) have developed a clear framework for SSCM by dividing the well-known 3R’s into first 3Rs of process improvement (reuse, recycle and remanufacturing) and 3R’s of product design(reduce, recover and redesign).
 By conducting case study research, Wu and Pagell (2011) have concluded that organizations make environmental decisions under information uncertainty, which forces managers to adopt simple common assumptions and rules for decision-making.